timfjord/AnyTest/README.md

 ### Project folders

 The package supports multiple project folders.
 It can be very useful when there is a nested folder that contains a separate project.
-The package is able to detect this situation and calculates the root path correctly
+The package can detect this situation and calculates the root path correctly

 ## Runners